 The bill does not provide a roadmap to citizenship for the current experienced undocumented agricultural workers or their family members.
-Instead, the bill requires the roughly one million undocumented workers to self-deport within 180 days of the bill's enactment.
-Their only opportunity to return to the U.S. would be as H-2C guestworkers and only if they have an offer of employment.
-As H-2C workers, these workers would simply be trading one form of 2nd class status for another: they would have no opportunity to become permanent members of the society they feed and would have to return home periodically, each time relying on an employer to sponsor them again.
+Instead, the bill requires the roughly one million undocumented workers to self-deport.
+Recently, Goodlatte extended the time period for self-deportation from 180 days to one year after the issuance of final rules to implement the AGA.
+Workers' only opportunity to return to the U.S. would be as H-2C guestworkers and only if they have an offer of employment.
+Goodlatte also recently added a section permitting employers to "pre-certify" workers to receive H-2C visas.
+As H-2C workers, these workers would simply be trading one form of second class status for another: they would have no opportunity to become permanent members of the society they feed and would have to return home periodically, each time relying on an employer to invite them to return.
 The bill explicitly prohibits visa workers' spouses and children from obtaining visas, leaving farmworkers with the choice of risking deportation of loved ones who do not have immigration status or living apart from their loved ones.
-Given these circumstances, many farmworkers would not come forward for H-2C status.
+Given these circumstances, many undocumented farmworkers would not come forward for H-2C status.

 Conclusion: America wants Congress to reform our broken immigration system in balanced ways.
 Rep. Goodlatte's bill would harm the hundreds of thousands of U.S. workers employed in agriculture, fails to take steps to stabilize our nation's experienced agricultural workforce, and instead creates a labor system that treats workers as commodities, with a revolving door of temporary exploitable workers.
 There is no valid justification for eliminating the modest protections for U.S. and foreign workers in the H-2A guestworker program.
-The House of Representatives should instead embrace H.R.
-2690, the Agricultural Worker Program Act, as the right solution for agriculture.
-The Agricultural Worker Program Act provides an earned legalization program for agricultural workers and includes both an opportunity to earn legal immigration status and citizenship for undocumented farmworkers and their family members.
+The reasonable solution is to provide undocumented farmworkers and their family members an opportunity to earn legal immigration status and citizenship.
+The Agricultural Worker Program Act, H.R.
+2690, does this and should be supported.